Securezapp/p7zip-aws-lambda-layer/README.md

 Alternatively, if you want to publish the layer yourself, edit the provided Makefile to set the AWS region to publish to, then run just run `make publish`.

-The binares will be in `/opt/p7zip/bin/7za` inside your Lambda container.
+The 7za binary can be found in `/opt/bin` inside your Lambda container.

 ## P7zip Version